If you have a question for which you can’t find an answer here, or if have suggestions for missing features, you can contact us.

 All datasets on this portal are free of charge and are provided under the ‘OpenData’ policy of the Dutch government.
 We cannot identify the users of the anonymous API key.
 A lifecycle policy is in place for updating this key every year.
 This lifecycle policy opens up the possibility for housekeeping for our portal, and enables us to keep providing open and free access.
 If you don’t want to update the API key yearly you can register an account with an email address.
 With this account you can register for APIs.
 This means the key is for you alone and will not be updated yearly.

-The Get Started section provides you with the required information to access Open Data.
+The Open Data API documentation provides you with the required information to access Open Data.

 There are different libraries in different programming languages that can be used to load and manipulate NetCDF files.
 Documentation of these libraries describes how the library can be used in combination with NetCDF files.